Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   - Transfer all assets from the `payment` to a returned new `payment` and burn the original.
 No other references to this payment survive, so the new `payment`'s owner is the exclusive one.
-If `optAmount` is present, `payment`'s balance is equal to `optAmount`'s, or it throsw an error.
+If `optAmount` is present, `payment`'s balance is equal to `optAmount`'s, or it throws an error.
 If `payment` is a promise, the operation proceeds after it resolves.
   - ```js
     const { mint, issuer, amountMath } = makeIssuerKit('bucks');